How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 I am still the same person I was when I left my home country.
 So, I don't see a major change in my attitude or personality after moving here.

-One thing I've noticed though is my ability to freely interact with people.
-As a child, I was always willing to speak with unknown people and extroverted.
+One thing I’ve noticed, though, is my ability to freely interact with people.
+As a child, I was always willing to speak with unknown people and was very extroverted.
 Moving cities has made me embrace change instead of resisting it.

-I have learned to trust people and I believe everyone is good inside.
-This has made me generous to other situations and understands things from their perspective.
+I have learned to trust people, and I believe everyone is good on the inside.
+This has taught me to be generous in other situations and to see things from their point of view.

 I was welcomed in this country without any prejudice.

-Japan has suffered a lot due to disasters - manmade or natural.
-They lost so much in the World Wars, Earthquake's, the Tsunami and Nuclear disasters, yet, they stay strong, kind and honest.
+Japan has suffered a lot due to disasters, whether man- manmade or natural.
+They lost so much in the World Wars, earthquakes, tsunamis, and nuclear disasters, yet they stayed strong, kind, and honest.
 Such great lessons for mankind!